OptoLAB/UART-Console-1.0.0/README.md

 	Decimal (DEC) and
 	Binary (BIN) format.
 - ASCII table is built in UART Console and can be displayed inside of receiver panel
-- In case of HEX, DEC and BIN character ì-î represents byte separator
+- In case of HEX, DEC and BIN character ‚Äú-‚Äù represents byte separator
 - Write line format automatically appends <CR> and/or <LF> at the end of the sequence to be transmitted
 - Read line format reads input buffer only if there is  <CR> and/or <LF> character